danmacklin/erlang_cep/README.md

 	return [\"Nope\"]}

-It returns Yes if it finds the value of parameters[0] at position 0 it returns Yes.
+This example returns Yes if the value of parameters[0] is found at position 0.

 ###A MatchRecognise Row Function

-MatchRecognise Functions are used to find complex patterns in data.
-Typically they are called twice, once to check that new row data passes an initial threshold, then again to check new row data against previous matches.
+MatchRecognise Functions find complex progressive patterns in data.
+Typically they are called twice, once to check that new row data passes an initial threshold (the first parameter is set to true), then again to check new row data against previous matches (the first parameter is set to false).

-When first is set to true this function is being called within the context of an initial match check.

-When first is set to false this function is being called within the context of checking the new data against previous values.

     <<"var rowFunction = function(parameters, joins, row, otherRow, first){